kevinpapst/AdminLTEBundle/README.md

 ### Minimum requirements

 - Symfony 4.3
-- PHP 7.2 (untested with 8)
+- PHP > 7.2
 - Twig 2.0

 **Compatibility:**

-Version 3.x should be compatible with Symfony 5, [please leave your feedback](https://github.com/kevinpapst/AdminLTEBundle/issues/144).
+Version 3.x should be compatible with Symfony 5 and PHP 8, [please leave your feedback](https://github.com/kevinpapst/AdminLTEBundle/issues/144).

 - Version 3.x is only compatible with Symfony >= 4.3
 - Version 2.x of this bundle is compatible with Symfony < 4.3